flhofer/docker_tutorial/README.md

 * Docker workshop part 7 for Compose
 * Docker Swarm tutorial after finishing module 2 in this course

-This three-level tutorial introduces Docker use as follows:
+This tutorial introduces Docker use as follows:

 * Container creation, parts one and two
 * Containers in composition
 * Personalized use of containers
+* Optional advanced networking (macvlan and netns NIC passthrough)

 Each part is in its own folder with step-by-step instructions and a finished file.
 Try it yourself first to gain experience.
 If you have issues, consult the final version.